Birthplace & Historical Archive of Multicapitalism & Context-Based Accounting

 Time to Declare a Planetary Accounting Emergency!

-As if the Planetary Climate and Coronavirus emergencies were not enough, we now have a Planetary Accounting Emergency to contend with as well – a chronic and widespread failure of performance accounting in the public and private domains to tell us the truth.
+As if the Planetary Climate and other crises were not enough, we now have a Planetary Accounting Emergency to contend with as well – a chronic and widespread failure of performance accounting in the public and private sectors to reveal the truth.
 See this important article on the subject in the journal Solutions (Dec.
 2020), Time to Declare a Planetary Accounting Emergency, in which the performances of five well-known pubic companies were reported in both Single and Triple Bottom Line terms.
-The differences between the two ways of revealing performance are striking!
+The differences between the two ways of assessing performance are striking!

 UN Calls For ‘Authentic’ Triple Bottom Line Accounting